All Episodes

 They don't want it known what they really believe in.

-And Churchill is a is a you know a glittering jewel, a colossal example of what probably is going on in a lot of classrooms across the uh country, and not just in college, high school too, but it's it's most predominantly taking place in college.
+They don't, other than these idiots like Ward Churchill, and Churchill is a glittering jewel, a colossal example of what probably is going on in a lot of classrooms across the country.

-The American left is just going nuts with what they really think, and it's not helping anything.
+The American left is just going nuts with what they really think and it's not helping anything.

 I thought we love whistleblowers.